donaldjnavarro/selenium_python_template/README.md

 Placing this line above any test def will cause it to be skipped if the *.env* file has `SKIP_SECRETS=true`.

 In *conftest.py* hooks, we skip tests based on this marker and the .env configuration.

+#### Skipping browsers that cannot run headless

+Currently Selenium's Gecko handling cannot pass the headless flag into Firefox because its compatibility is behind.
+So we are currently using environmental variables in *.github\workflows\selenium.yml* to make CI skip Firefox coverage.

+This is an undesirable approach, but for the purposes of the CI checks the remaining 2 browsers should be sufficient.
+The full coverage testing should be done by a human tester on a local machine with headed browsers.

+This is implemented via **Poetry Scripts** in */scripts/test_quiet.py* and *pyproject.toml*'s `[tool.poetry.scripts]`